 Q: What are the requirements to receive Continuing Education Hours?

-A: Participants must attend all 6 workshops and sign in/out both Saturday and Sunday at the beginning and ending of the conference day.
+A: Participants must provide license number and attend all six workshops and sign in/out Friday, Saturday and Sunday at the beginning and ending of the conference day.
 After turning in a completed conference evaluation to the CE Coordinator at the end of the conference, you will receive a CE certificate of completion.

 Q: Is there an extra charge for the Continuing Education Hours?